 There has been a lot of uncertainty and confusion since Google announced the Page Experience Update in 2020.
-With just over three months before the update goes live in May, here's what we know about it.
+In this post we will summarise everything we know about the update and the potential SEO impact

 March 30th 2021: Google have updated their FAQs page to confirm and clarify many of the details in this post!

-The update will roll out between July and August 2021, it will result in a positive ranking signal for page experience in mobile search only , for groups of similar URLs , which meet all three Core Web Vital targets .
+The update will roll out between July and August 2021, it will result in a positive ranking signal boost for page experience in mobile search only , for pages or groups of similar URLs , which perform well against the core web vitals targets.
 The impact of the signal is expected to be small .
 Google has stated that the Page Experience update will roll out to desktop search at some point in the future.

 “Meeting the targets” means that the aggregate 75th percentile value, for a single URL (or across a ‘similar’ set of URLs when there is not enough data for an individual URL), meets the thresholds for ‘good’ shown below (2.5s for LCP, 100ms for FID and 0.1 for CLS).
 The ranking boost is calculated separately for each metric: with green giving the maximum boost, red giving no boost and amber giving some boost .
 The data is aggregated from Google’s private view of CRUX data (see Search console is the source of truth for details of this assumption).

 As can be seen in Search Console, URLs are grouped by Google into similar sets of pages.
 The aggregate Core Web Vital scores shown here will likely be the ones which impact the Page Experience ranking factor, rather than individual URL performance.
 You can click on the ‘Similar URLs’ column in the view below to see up to 20 of the URLs Google has included in the group.